 My research and teaching examine the relationship between artistic forms and ideological content in the art of the ancient world.
-I have published two articles
+I have published three articles

-on the Emperor Constantine’s monuments in the city of Rome (one of which won the Art Bulletin’s Arthur Kingsley Porter Prize); another, which deals with a major monument associated with Constantine's predecessors, the Tetrarchs, is forthcoming in an edited volume.
-I have also given a number of talks on various instances of spoliation (the appropriation of older artworks and their redeployment in new monuments and settings) in Constantinian Rome.
-This will eventually be the topic of a book manuscript.
+on the Emperor Constantine’s monuments in the city of Rome (one of which won the Art Bulletin’s Arthur Kingsley Porter Prize).
+I continue to work on the relationship between 4th century imperial monuments in the city of Rome and the monumental remains of previous eras.
 You can also see me talk about the Arch of Constantine on an episode

-of an eight-part TV series that aired recently on the History Channel
+of an eight-part TV series that aired a few years ago on the History Channel

 The second focus of my scholarship and teaching is the reception and reuse of ancient monuments in the modern world, by scholars, collectors, governments and various other interest groups.
 I have developed this interest into two 300-level courses, one on Museums (syllabus